2nd Marine Division: Pre-World War II

-The lineal forebearer of the 2nd Marine Division is the 2nd Marine Brigade, which was activated on 1 July 1936 at San Diego, California.
+The lineal forebear of the 2nd Marine Division is the 2nd Marine Brigade, which was activated on 1 July 1936 at San Diego, California.
 Subsequently, the brigade was deployed during August–September 1937 to Shanghai, China.
 The 2nd Marine Brigade relocated during February–April 1938 to San Diego, California.

 World War II

 Major General Clayton B. Vogel, its first commander, activated the 2nd Marine Division at a parade and review at the Marine Corps Base, San Diego, California, during a sunny Saturday afternoon of 1 February 1941.
-The division consisted of the 2nd, 6th, and 8th Marines infantry regiments; the 10th Marines, an artillery regiment; engineer, medical, service, and tank battalions; and transport, signal, chemical, and antiaircraft machine gun companies.
-By mid-1941, because of the growing threat of a German invasion to Iceland, the 6th Marine Regiment, a battalion from 10th Marines and other scattered units were pulled from the division and sent to garrison Reykjavik.
+The division consisted of the 2nd, 6th, and 8th Marine Regiments (infantry); the 10th Marine Regiment (artillery); engineer, medical, service, and tank battalions; and transport, signal, chemical, and antiaircraft machine gun companies.
+By mid-1941, because of the growing threat of a German invasion to Iceland, the 6th Marine Regiment, a battalion from 10th Marines and other scattered units were pulled from the division and sent to garrison Reykjavík.
 After the outbreak of war the 8th Marine Regiment with an assortment of other division assets formed the 2nd Marine Brigade and were dispatched to garrison American Samoa.

 During World War II, the 2nd Marine Division (Headquarters) participated in operations in the Pacific Theater of Operations: